NicoLaunay/Feuille-de-Personnage-COF/README.md

-This project aims to develop a web app allowing the user to create, modify, save and load character sheets for the TTRPG "Chroniques Oubliées".
+This personal project aims to develop a web app allowing the user to create, modify, save and load character sheets for the TTRPG "Chroniques Oubliées".
 Built using (so far):
 - HTML
 - CSS